WIPACrepo/lta/README.md

     dd if=/dev/urandom bs=1 count=64 2>/dev/null | base64 >local-secret

-A script `rest-server.sh` is used to start the LTA DB service, secured with the local secret.
+A script `bin/rest-server.sh` is used to start the LTA DB service, secured with the local secret.

-A script `make-token.sh` uses the local secret to create tokens for components to authenticate themselves with the LTA DB.
+A script `resources/make-token.sh` uses the local secret to create tokens for components to authenticate themselves with the LTA DB.

-A script `solicit-token.sh` asks the docker container for a token for components to authenticate themselves with the LTA DB.
+A script `resources/solicit-token.sh` asks the docker container for a token for components to authenticate themselves with the LTA DB.

 #### Testing Data